JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Connect HTTP client

-1. In `shared/src/commonMain/kotlin`, create a new `RocketComponent` class.
+1. In the `shared/src/commonMain/kotlin/.../greetingkmp` directory, create a new `RocketComponent` class.
 2. Add the `httpClient` property to retrieve rocket launch information through an HTTP GET request:

     ```kotlin